ThinkDataEd/curriculum/docs/unit1/lesson15.md

 ##***<u>Lesson 15: Americans’ Time on Task</u>***

 ###**Objective:**
 Introduction to Time Use Campaign.
-Students will explore multimedia graphics that incorporate data from the American Time Use Survey to spark their interest about how they spend their time.
+Students will explore a multimedia graphic that incorporates data from the American Time Use Survey to spark their interest about how they spend their time.
 They will begin to learn how to evaluate reports that make claims based on data by reading The Washington Post article Teens Are Spending More Time Consuming Social Media, On Mobile Devices.
 ###**Materials:**
 1. Computers

 2. Data Collection Devices

-3. Interactive Multimedia Graphic:
-        <ul><a href= "https://flowingdata.com/2015/11/10/counting-the-hours/">Counting the hours</a></ul><ul><a href="https://flowingdata.com/2016/12/06/how-people-like-you-spend-their-time/">How people like you spend their time</a></ul><ul><a href ="https://flowingdata.com/2015/11/30/most-common-use-of-time-by-age-and-sex/">Most common use of time by age and sex</a></ul><ul><a href="https://flowingdata.com/2015/12/15/a-day-in-the-life-of-americans/">A day in the life of americans</a></ul>
+3. Interactive multimedia graphic titled *How Men and Women Spend Their Days* found at: [https://flowingdata.com/2021/09/21/how-men-and-women-spend-their-days/](https://flowingdata.com/2021/09/21/how-men-and-women-spend-their-days/ "https://flowingdata.com/2021/09/21/how-men-and-women-spend-their-days/")

 4. Article: *The Washington Post’s Teens Are Spending More Time Consuming Social Media, on Mobile Devices* found at: